 Debugging SSL issues

-To turn on SSL debugging, all you had to do is set the system property at startup javax.net.debug=all.
+To turn on SSL debugging, all you have to do is set the system property at startup javax.net.debug=all.
 This options can be added in the Java command line or as an option parameter in your IDE.

 Keystore is used by a server to store private keys, and truststore is used by the third-party client to store public keys provided by the server.
 Below are the steps for generating self-signed Java certificates for SSL communication: